The User Composition chart shows the breakdown of active users based on a single user property.

 Breakdown Data Table

 Below the chart is a table of composition data.
-The property values with the most users are listed at the top of the table.
-The "Column Sum" is the sum that you see in the center of the chart.
+The top 100 user property values with the highest user count are listed on this table.
+The "Column Sum" at the bottom of the table is the sum in the center of the chart.

 Clicking on the icon allows you to create a bar graph of the data over the selected time frame.
 As seen below, there were a total of 178,870 users that performed an active event in the United States over the last 30 days.